 The mission of the Seattle Police Department is to prevent crime, enforce the law, and support quality public safety by delivering respectful, professional, and dependable police services.
-To mitigate the risks for racial or ethnicity-based bias in the use of these devices occurs only with consent and/or court-ordered warrant.
+To mitigate the risks for racial or ethnicity-based bias in the use of these data extraction tools, these devices are utilized only with consent and/or court-ordered warrant, having established probable cause.